MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/09-enforce-model-security.md

 ## Create static roles

-In this exercise, you will create and validate static roles, and then map security principals to the dataset roles.
+In this exercise, you will create and validate static roles, and then see how you would map security principals to the dataset roles.

 ### Create static roles